 Before you get involved in social media marketing, you need a website.

-But before you jump in, take some time to think about the name of your website – this is known as your website’s domain name.
+But before you jump in, take some time to think about your website’s name – this is known as its domain name.

-Keep in mind the domain name should reflect what the website is about.
+Keep in mind that the domain name should reflect the website’s content.

 Free or Paid